 Sometimes, this melted rock breaks the earth’s surface & it comes on the surface.

 On the earth surface, geothermal energy available in the below forms-

 – Hot steam & hot gases are released periodically in the volcano region.

 – Volcanic eruptions of geothermal energy in large quantities in form of lava, rocks & boiling mud.

-These underground hot water reservoirs get generated naturally.
+These underground hot water reservoirs generate naturally.
 We only do well drilling over that surface to use those reservoirs for our purpose.
 These fulfill our growing energy demands.
-It also is used for heating water, air conditioning, and greenhouse heating purpose.
+It also is useful for heating water, air conditioning, and greenhouse heating purpose.